Choosing who to interview

 Decide who's involved in selecting and interviewing

-It's a good idea for the people involved in selecting and interviewing applicants to:
+It's a good idea for the staff involved in selecting and interviewing applicants to:

 - come from a diverse range of backgrounds